manubot/manubot-ai-editor/docs/custom-prompts.md

 2. You can create the `ai-revision-prompts.yaml`, but only specify prompts and identifiers, which makes it suitable for sharing with others who have different names for their manuscripts' files.
 You would then specify a second file, `ai-revision-config.yaml`, that maps the prompt identifiers to the actual files in your manuscript.

-These files should be placed in the `content` directory alongside your manuscript markdown files.
+These files should be placed in the `ci` directory under your manubot root directory.

-See [Example Configuration](#example-configuration) for a quick guide on how to enable the custom prompts system.

 See [Functionality Notes](#functionality-notes) later in this document for more information on how to write regular expressions and use placeholders in your prompts.